 LSD’s ability to interfere with the brain’s serotonin system can potentially destabilize a person’s emotional well-being.
 People struggling with depression, schizophrenia or bipolar disorder stand to see a worsening of their condition due to LSD effects.
 Under these conditions, is LSD harmless when used occasionally is yes for individuals affected by mental health problems.

 While hallucinogens as a group may carry a low potential for abuse or addiction, they nonetheless produce varied effects that can be harmful under certain conditions.
-If you find yourself experiencing one or more of the above problems as a result of LSD use and are considering treatment, please don’t hesitate to call our helpline at 800-609-2774 to speak with one of our addiction specialists.
+If you find yourself experiencing one or more of the above problems as a result of LSD use and are considering treatment, please don’t hesitate to call our helpline at 800-609-2774 (Who Answers?) to speak with one of our addiction specialists.